Understanding HFO-1234ze and HFA-152a: A Formulato...

 What Is HFA-152a?

-HFA-152a (1,1-difluoroethane) has been investigated as a pharmaceutical propellant for over two decades, though commercial adoption has remained limited compared to HFA-134a.
-With a GWP of 138, significantly lower than HFA-134a’s 1,430 but higher than HFO-1234ze, it represents a pragmatic environmental improvement whilst offering distinct formulation characteristics.
+HFA-152a (1,1-difluoroethane) has been investigated for pharmaceutical use for many years and is often seen as a practical transitional option for companies seeking an HFA-134a replacement inhaler propellant.
+With a GWP of 138—significantly lower than HFA-134a’s 1,430 but higher than HFO-1234ze—it represents a pragmatic environmental improvement whilst offering distinct formulation characteristics.

 Physical and Chemical Properties

 HFA-152a demonstrates a vapour pressure of approximately 5.0 bar at 20°C, positioning it between HFO-1234ze and HFA-134a.
 This intermediate vapour pressure can facilitate device transition strategies, potentially allowing reformulation with minimal valve and actuator modifications.
-The propellant’s density (0.90 g/mL at 25°C) differs notably from those of HFA-134a and HFO-1234ze, affecting suspension stability and formulation density-matching requirements.
+The propellant’s density (0.90 g/mL at 25°C) differs notably from both HFA-134a and HFO-1234ze, affecting suspension stability characteristics and formulation density matching requirements.

-Conference proceedings from the Respiratory Drug Delivery series have noted that the solvating behaviour of HFA-152a is generally closer to that of HFA-134a than to that of HFO-1234ze, which can facilitate reformulation of APIs with established solubility profiles.
+Conference proceedings from the Respiratory Drug Delivery series have noted that the solvating behaviour of HFA-152a is generally closer to that of HFA-134a than HFO-1234ze, which can ease reformulation for APIs with established solubility profiles.
 These reports indicate that several small-molecule bronchodilators show comparable solubility in HFA-152a and HFA-134a; however, API–excipient compatibility and solubility must still be confirmed experimentally for each formulation (Smyth et al., 2019)

 Regulatory Status and Safety Profile

 HFA-152a is classified as an A2 flammable propellant, indicating greater flammability compared with the mildly flammable A2L classification of HFO-1234ze.
-While this necessitates implementing appropriate safety controls for manufacturing, storage, and handling, regulatory agencies routinely assess such propellants within established pharmaceutical risk management frameworks.
+While this necessitates the implementation of appropriate safety controls in manufacturing, storage, and handling, regulatory agencies routinely assess such propellants within established pharmaceutical risk management frameworks.

 Clinical development programs, including GSK’s next-generation Ventolin inhaler, have demonstrated therapeutic equivalence and comparable safety to existing HFA-134a-based inhalers, with regulatory submissions underway.
 Current evidence suggests that HFA-152a can be safely used in pressurized metered dose inhalers when supported by appropriate toxicological, clinical, and manufacturing safety data.